kotlitecture/template-multiplatform-compose/docs/Dataflow/Multiplatform Settings/usage.md

 ## Overview

 The API can be accessed through:
-- `shared.data.source.keyvalue.KeyValueSource` - base class at the core module level.
+- `shared.data.source.settings.SettingsSource` - base class at the core module level.
-- `shared.data.source.keyvalue.SettingsKeyValueSource` - implementation of the base class.
+- `shared.data.source.settings.SettingsSettingsSource` - implementation of the base class.

-**KeyValueSource** provides the following methods:
+**SettingsSource** provides the following methods:

 - `read(key: String): T?` - Reads data of type [T] associated with the given [key].
 - `save(key: String, value: T)` - Saves the provided [value] of type [T] with the given [key].